 Jane and Dena reports that they have designed a Love & Desire Pre-Raphaelite dress in response to the incredibly beautiful and intriguing paintings in the NGA & Tate Love & Desire exhibition.
 The dress will be exclusive to the NGA and only available in very limited supply in their shop.
 Saloon Design House have thanked the NGA for the incredible honour on Instagram – saloondesignhouse.

 We got in touch with Jane and she told us that her favourite memory of her time at Radford is of all the wonderful friends she made at school, many of who she is still very close to today.
 Jane also added that she gets her inspiration from her beloved friends, many of who have gone on to have fulfilling careers and are wonderful, loving mothers.

-Jane said it would be lovely to see people pop in in the holiday period.
+Jane said it would be lovely to see collegians pop in and say hello.